Smolich404/OplineSoftware/README.md

 ### PRO

-The PRO version is for people who do not use tiles and only the default Microsoft Store application.
+The PRO version is for people who do not use tiles and only the default Microsoft Store application, and an add-on to Disable / Enable Windows Update and Defender.

-Wersja PRO jest dla osób którzy nie używają kafelek oraz i tylko wyłącznie domyślną aplikacje Microsoft Store.
+Wersja PRO jest dla osób którzy nie używają kafelek oraz i tylko wyłącznie domyślną aplikacje Microsoft Store, oraz dodatek do Wyłączenia / Włączania Windows Update i Defender.

 ### Instruction | Instrukcja